 Plans and Pricing

-GoLance take a flat 10% commission fee from every payment, and seems to be, like Upwork, geared more toward short-term projects rather than ongoing relationships.
+GoLance take a flat 10% commission fee from every payment.
+Like Upwork, the platform is geared more toward short-term projects rather than ongoing relationships.
 (Though some of the freelancers on there have thousands of hours under the belts!)

 Upwork is the largest online marketplace connecting employers with freelancers.
 GoLance point out that they do not offer bidding for jobs like Upwork, rather set fees across the board.